ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 where `pk` is the KEM public key encoded by `HpkeConfig.public_key`.
 The outputs are the helper's encapsulated context `enc` and the context `context`.

-[TODO: Decide what the info string should be.
-At a minimum it should include `PAParam` so that the PA parameters are implicitly authenticated by the helper. when it decapsulates `enc`.
-We might consider using the hash of the transcript between the client and leader so far, i.e., `PAUploadStartReq`, ..., `PAUploadStartResp`, as this would be the most conservative thing.
-We just need to ensure that the helper can reproduce this transcript.
-This should be possible given the information it has.]

 Next, the client encodes its measurements as an input for the PA protocol.
 It then generates a validity proof for its input and uses `context` to split the input and proof into a *leader share* and a *helper share*, where the latter is protected by the HPKE context.
 Note that the details of each of these processing steps --- encode, prove, split, and encrypt --- are specific to the PA protocol.

+[TODO: Fully specify encryption of the helper's share.
+We need to make sure we authenticate things like the PA parameters and the report timestamp.
+We need to decide what the info string for SetupBaseS() will be, as well as the aad for context.Seal().
+The aad might be the entire "transcript" between the client and helper.]

 [OPEN ISSUE: Is it safe to generate the proof once, then secret-share between each (leader, helper) pair?
 Probably not in general, but maybe for Prio?]

-[OPEN ISSUE: allow server to send joint randomness in UploadStartResp, and then enforce uniqueness via double-spend state or something else]
+[OPEN ISSUE: allow server to send joint randomness in UploadStartResp, and then enforce uniqueness via double-spend state or something else (see issue#48).]

 The payload of the POST request to `[leader]/upload_finish` is structured as
 follows: